 But he was called to explore nicotine more deeply in this book.

 “I’ve been surrounded by tobacco people.
 I actually grow tobacco.
-I like the plant itself, but consuming it.
-It’s just not my cup of tea,” he says.
+I like the plant itself, but consuming it is just not my cup of tea,” he says.

 Nicotine and the human body